Kawartha Pine Ridge District School Board

 Kawartha Pine Ridge District School Board (known as English-language Public District School Board No. 14 prior to 1999) is a Canadian public, secular, English-language school board headquartered in Peterborough, Ontario.
 It extends from the Kawarthas south to Lake Ontario and from the City of Kawartha Lakes and the edge of the City of Oshawa east to Hastings County.
 In the 2024–2025 school year, it has more than 35,000 students in 89 schools.
-Jaine Klassen Jeninga is board chair.
+Paul Brown is board chair.

 History

 Kawartha Pine Ridge District School Board, until 1999 English-language Public District School Board No. 14, was formed by the amalgamation of the Peterborough County Board of Education and the Northumberland-Clarington Board of Education.

 Schools

 As of February 2025 the district school board has 89 schools: 73 elementary schools, 13 secondary schools with associated intermediate schools, and 3 adult/alternative learning centres.
 Secondary schools enroll grades 9–12; associated intermediate schools enroll grades 6–8 or 7–8.